sftcd/anonymise-column1/README.md

 It should be easy enough to change the fixed values, so we'll not bother making that more generic.

-In case it helps, and though I'm not sure of the providence, [this web page](https://www.i-scoop.eu/gdpr/pseudonymization/) does recommend this pseudonymization technique.
+In case it helps, and though I'm not sure of the provenance, [this web page](https://www.i-scoop.eu/gdpr/pseudonymization/) does recommend this pseudonymization technique.
 In any case, I recall related discussions when the GDPR was still "fresh" and this is what I recall folks recommending.